 somewhat half-done, the Chippewa emerged from the Lake Washington Shipyard in 1926

 still powered with her original steam engines, which is very evident in this photo.
 Bayless

-locations on the Sacramento River.
+wedged on the banks of the Sacramento River.